-The proposed bill seeks to update current statutes related to the Arizona Department of Housing (ADOH) by extending its existence for an additional four years, retroactively effective from July 1, 2025, until July 1, 2029, and establishing a termination date of January 1, 2030.
-It introduces new reporting requirements for ADOH, mandating the inclusion of metrics on affordable housing units, homelessness rates, and housing accessibility for underserved populations.
-The bill also requires ADOH to implement a comprehensive performance measurement system, conduct biennial evaluations of housing programs, and establish secure wire transfer protocols to prevent fraud.
+The proposed bill seeks to update current statutes related to the Arizona Department of Housing (ADOH) by extending its existence for four additional years, retroactively effective from July 1, 2025, until July 1, 2029, and establishing a termination date of January 1, 2030.
+It introduces new requirements for ADOH's annual reports to include metrics on affordable housing units, homelessness rates, and housing accessibility for underserved populations.
+The bill also mandates the implementation of a comprehensive performance measurement system, biennial evaluations of housing programs, and secure wire transfer protocols to prevent fraud, while emphasizing the prioritization of Housing Trust Fund expenditures for emergency shelters and transitional housing.

 Senate Engrossed Version: 41-3025.06, 41-3029.15, 41-3953, 41-3955, 41-3958, 35-726, 35-728, 41-4010, 13-3401, 13-3408, 41-3957, 36-1404, 44-313, 35-751, 35-313, 35-190